ligdem/ligdem/manifest/en_chap2.md

 [Section 12](#212-equality-of-voice-and-influence) Equality of Voice and Influence

 ##### 2.1 Complexity and Accessibility
-**Criticism 1:** Liquid democracy may be too complex for the majority of citizens, requiring a high level of political and technical understanding.
+**Critique 1:** Liquid democracy may be too complex for the majority of citizens, requiring a high level of political and technical understanding.

 **Response 1:** Although liquid democracy may seem complex at first glance, simplified platforms will facilitate citizen participation.
 Using these platforms will be no more difficult than liking a post on social media.
 Citizens will be able to delegate and revoke their votes with a few clicks.

-**Criticism 2:** How can we ensure that the platforms remain secure and protected against cyberattacks?
+**Critique 2:** How can we ensure that the platforms remain secure and protected against cyberattacks?

 **Response 2:** The security of the simplified interface of liquid democracy is a top priority.
 This is why the first project of the Democratic League (DL) will be to specify these platforms and create an open-source version.
 By choosing to develop an open-source solution, we ensure that transparency and security are integrated from the outset.